nycda-wdi-jared/react/README.md

 <h2> When Cloning </h2>

-* You will have conflicts with the bundle.js when cloning the repo and trying to run an app with the webpack and server.
+* You might have conflicts with the bundle.js when cloning the repo and trying to run an app with the webpack and server.
 Just delete the bundle.js file and re-run your webpack (webpack -w).
 This will create a new bundle.js file.

+<h2> No More jQuery </h2>

+* There is no need to have separate jQuery files anymore, as the babel transpiler makes react's js files able to handle all of the functionality that jQuery can.
+* So, like express handlebars, you can do javascript and html in the same file, but in react, it's a javascript file, not a handlebars file.